AI Summary of Peer-Reviewed Research

 Research area:PsychologyPsychological controlLongitudinal study

-What the study found: The study found that the Chinese Psychological Control Scale (CPPCS), which measures three dimensions of parental psychological control, showed measurement invariance across fathers, mothers, and adolescents, and over time.
+The study found that the Chinese Psychological Control Scale (CPPCS), which measures three forms of parental psychological control—relational induction, social comparison shame, and harsh psychological control—showed the same basic structure across fathers, mothers, and adolescents, and over time.
+The authors also reported that the different dimensions were linked differently to adolescent developmental outcomes, and that parent and adolescent reports were not the same.

 Key points

-• The CPPCS measures three dimensions: relational induction, social comparison shame, and harsh psychological control.
+• The CPPCS measured three dimensions: relational induction, social comparison shame, and harsh psychological control.

 • The scale showed measurement invariance across fathers, mothers, and adolescents.